OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### Outgoing Gateway

 An Outgoing Gateway is a contract that offers a protocol to send a message to a destination on another chain.
+It MUST implement `IGatewayOutgoing`.

 ```solidity
 interface IGatewayOutgoing {